Azure/azure-kusto-sdmt/README.md

 </br>
 </br>

-With the combination of the log entries in Azure Data Factory/Synapse Piplelines, the SDMT tables and the ADX tags it is possible to get a full end to end view and relate pipeline runs to extents in ADX.
+With the combination of the log entries in Azure Data Factory/Synapse Pipelines, the SDMT tables and the ADX tags it is possible to get a full end to end view and relate pipeline runs to extents in ADX.

 ![EndToEndTelemetry](doc/assets/SDMT_EndToEndTelemetry.png "End to end Telemety")